guziordo/guziordo.github.io/_pages/contact.md

 excerpt: ""
 author_profile: true
 ---
 Below is my email in addition to a few other internet locales.
-This should also make it easier if someone were to search "doug guzior email", taking them right to this contact page.
+I look forward to hearing from you!

 Email: doug.guzior [at] gmail.com